 Reminder — ST is not an idiosyncratic reaction but a predictable dose-related interaction.
 That is why for years it has been my contention that it is nonsensical to speak about ST being ‘rare’.
 Strychnine poisoning is rare, except in people who have taken strychnine.

 In contrast, a single therapeutic dose of releaser is extremely unlikely to lead to a seriously harmful outcome due to a pressor response.
-In the vast majority of cases of releaser-induced pressor responses nothing will be observed at all, and occasionally a brief episode of hypertension will result which will not do any harm.
-So there is a great difference in the risks produced by these two different reactions.
+In most cases of releaser-induced pressor responses nothing will be observed, and occasionally a brief episode of hypertension will result, which will not do any harm.
+There is a great difference in the risks produced by these two different reactions.
 Another noteworthy difference is that episodes of hypertension have potential serious or fatal consequences only for a small fraction of the population.
 That is because subarachnoid haemorrhage only occurs in those predisposed to it by virtue of a pre-existing vascular abnormality.

-The other major difference between the two reactions (ST & pressor) is that potentially dangerous SRI antidepressants are frequently going to be encountered in patients who might be considered for treatment with MAOIs (like leftover supplies of SRI-type medication in the bath-room cabinet), whereas the need and frequency of use of drugs that are potent releasers is extremely rare in modern practice.
-So the releaser/pressor-response scenario is both very infrequent and most unlikely to lead to serious trouble.
+The other major difference between the two reactions (ST and pressor) is that potentially dangerous SRI antidepressants are frequently going to be encountered in patients who might be considered for treatment with MAOIs (like leftover supplies of SRI-type medication in the bath-room cabinet), whereas the need and frequency of use of drugs that are potent releasers is rare in modern practice.
+Therefore, the releaser/pressor-response scenario is both infrequent and unlikely to lead to serious trouble.

 Swapping and combining